-The recovery from a talus fracture is considered a lengthy one since the individual could not place any weight on the extremity until the bone has fully healed.
+The recovery from a talus fracture is a lengthy one since the individual could not place any weight on the extremity until the bone fully heals.

 Generally, the fracture requires a minimum of 8-12 weeks to rest from any weight-bearing.
 For serious cases, the resting period might be longer.

-Once the ankle has properly fused, a rehabilitation program of physical therapy can be started to restore the range of motion, strength and stability of the ankle joint.
+Once there is complete fusion of the ankle, the individual starts a rehabilitation program of physical therapy to restore the range of motion, strength and stability of the ankle joint.

-A cane or special boot can be used.
-The individual should not place full weight on the affected foot for 2-3 months.
+The doctor will also suggest using a cane or special boot.
+In addition, the individual should not place full weight on the foot for 2-3 months.